Healthdirect Free Australian health advice you can count on.

 Tourette syndrome symptoms are usually mild, but can sometimes be severe.

-One set of symptoms is known as movement tics.
-People with movement tics can find themselves jerking their head, stretching their neck, stamping their feet, and twisting and bending.
-Some people may bite themselves or hurt themselves in other ways, or find it necessary to repeatedly touch other people and things.
+Some people may bite themselves or hurt themselves in other ways or find it necessary to repeatedly touch other people and things.

-Tourette syndrome doesn’t affect anyone’s intelligence.
+Tourette syndrome doesn’t affect your intelligence.

 How is Tourette syndrome diagnosed?